gregoiremahon/mono-cycle-processor-VHDL/README.md

 The following components are used in the processor:

 - `banc_registres`: 16x32-bit register file
-- `ula`: arithmetic logic unit
+- ``: arithmetic logic unit
 - `controleur`: control unit

 ## Usage

 To use the processor, instantiate the components and connect them together as shown in the `mono_cycle_processor` entity.
 The processor is clocked by the `clk` input, and instructions are loaded into the `instruction` input.

 The `banc_registres` component is a 16x32-bit register file that can read and write values to and from registers.
-The `ula` component performs arithmetic and logic operations on two 32-bit inputs.
+The `ual` component performs arithmetic and logic operations on two 32-bit inputs.
 The `controleur` component decodes instructions and generates control signals for the other components.

 ## Testing